cybercongress/cybercongress/blog/drafts/wearecybercongress.md

-The goal of this post make description of cybercongress, our values and goals.
+The goal of this post is to draw a description of cybercongress, of our values and goals.

-Points to cover:
+Points that are covered:
 - Who we are
 - Our history
 - How we do things
-- How much progress we have made
+- How much progress have we made
 - What is unique and impressive about us
 - Summary of the most powerful facts

 #### We are cybercongress
 The blockchain technology has opened the opportunity for development, which was impossible before.
-We are sovereign self-funded company of developers, engineers, scientists and craftmens who create the basis for a new type of existence.
-We introduce and experiment with a fundamentally new approach to self-management and the development of a community oriented towards our set of values and goals.
+We are a sovereign self-funded company of developers, engineers, scientists and craftmens that are creating the basis for a new type of existence.
+We introduce and experiment with a fundamentally new approach to self-management, and the development of an orientated community towards our set of values and goals.

 #### Our history
-Our history is just beginning but talking about our history we must make special mention of the cyber•Fund.
+Our history is still young, but in discussing it, we must make a special mention of cyber•Fund.
 In April 2018 @xhipster, @litvintech and @hleb-albau established a new company.
-As a result we created an [agreement](https://github.com/cybercongress/congress/blob/master/agreement.md) and explained who we are, for what we are and our values and goals.
-This is very powerful and important thing what we made as init of our work. @xhipster had very exciting and beautiful time with cyber•Fund and we tried to bear in mind the mistakes of cyber•Fund initiation.
-Development of new Agreement was start with incredible analysis of @xhipster experience.
+As a result we created an [agreement](https://github.com/cybercongress/congress/blob/master/agreement.md) and explained in it - who we are, for what we stand and our values and goals.
+This is a very powerful and an important thing that we made for our initiation.
+@xhipster had spend some very exciting and amzaing time with cyber•Fund and we tried to bear in mind the mistakes of the initiation proccess of cyber•Fund.
+Development of a new agreement from start, with an incredible analysis based on the experience @xhipster had.

 Cyber•Fund was created in November 2013.
 In November 2015 we developed cyber•Fund: Genesis Agreement.
-It was one of the first formal charter signed by participants on Blockchain with proof of existence and hash of this doc.
-As you see we totally formalized our mission only after two years.
-In fact two years @xhipster didn't know what to do!
-Second very important point is that they didn't define goals in an Agreement.
-That's why they moving toward sometimes.
-But really big problem what @xhipster see now in a retrospective is that we didn't define values.
+It was one of the first formal charters signed by participants on the Blockchain with proof of existence and a hash of this doc.
+As you can see, we totally formalized our mission only after two years had passed.
+In fact, for two years @xhipster didn't know what to do!
+The second very important point is that they didn't define goals in the Agreement.
+That's why the movement forward took a while.
+But, the real big problem that @xhipster sees now, in retrospective, is that the values weren't defined.
 This had impeded the development of cyber•Fund.
-That has led to fork cyber•Congress from cyber•Fund and cyber•Academy from cyber•Events.
-Now we defined our values in an cyber•Congress Agreement and we hope that Congress will not repeati failures of the cyber•Fund's past.
-We're very young but we have huge experience.
-Our goals and values isn't just a general words.
-For us they are direct orders how to grow up.
+That has led to the forks of cyber•Congress from cyber•Fund, and cyber•Academy from cyber•Events.
+Now we defined our values in the cyber•Congress Agreement, and we hope that the Congress will not repeat  th failures of cyber•Funds past.
+We're very young, but we have huge experience.
+Our goals and values aren't just general words.
+For us - they are direct orders on how to move forward.
 We clearly define what we need to do and what we absolutely don't need to do.
-Also we decided to abandon fiat money as it possible and third-party money to.
-We held a investment round inside the team and to farm 582 ETH.
-It's enough to deliver MVP coming year.
-If we're wrong we'll attract one more round.
-Attracting money from the team is a significant motivation for the team to do something and we are glad to tell that all teammates support this initiative.
+Also, we decided to abandon fiat money, as it is possible to do.
+And, to abandon third-party money too.
+We held an investment round inside the team and we managed to "harvest" 582 ETH.
+It's enough to deliver an MVP over the coming year.
+If we are wrong, we'll attract another round.
+Attracting money from the team is a significant motivation for the team to do something and we are glad to see that all the teammates support this initiative.

-So what exactly is Congress?
-Congress is a for profit/non profit entity.
-We think this Hybrid is first in industry ever.
-It is not a fund therefore congress have no and will have no obligations.
-It's self funded entity.
-Drop processing model is:
+So what exactly is the Congress?
+The Congress is a "for profit/non profit" entity.
+We think that this Hybrid is the first in the industry.
+It is not a fund, and therefore the Congress has none, and will not have any obligations.
+It's a self funded entity.
+The drop model is the following:
   - 60% to delf through pumping tokens under management
   - 20% to Congress members
   - 20% to teams

-It's a first incentive model.
-The second one is working then Congress member want to leave Congress or Congress decide to liquidate itself.
+This is the first incentive model.
+The second one comes into working when a Congress member wants to leave the Congress or the Congress decides to liquidate itself.
 In those cases:
-  - 50% to members
+  - 50% goes to members
-  - 25% to teams
+  - 25% goes to teams
-  - 25% to community
+  - 25% goes to the community
-  Namely 50% of member funds will stay at the Congress and dropping with first model.
+  Namely, 50% of members funds will stay in the Congress and dropping with first model.

 #### Our values
 We believe that our principles should be aligned with our values, thus helping us to achieve our goals: